 Turkmenistan is experiencing many problems concerning communications technology.
-The telephone network is poorly developed and many homes and villages lack telephone service.
-Although there are phone booths in cities, coins for them are very hard to find, and there are virtually no telephone books.
+The telephone network is weakly developed and many homes and villages lack telephone service.
+Telephone books for the most part do not exist.
+While phone booths may be found in cities, coins for them are very hard to find.